 Our collaborative programmes, classes, and initiatives help to strengthen and create connections, provide support, and build on strengths.

 Whether it is parents needing after school child care; elderly residents seeking companionship; or newcomers and migrants wanting to build new connections or improve their English – our dedicated staff and volunteers work to facilitate and build a sense of community.
 Ultimately, we want to give people hope for the future.

 Neighbourhood Trust was actively involved in the community following the February 2011 earthquakes.
 We worked with the Papanui/Innes Community Board to distribute information around the St Albans, Mairehau, Shirley and Richmond areas, and hosted the Towards Recovery series.
 The series was held to bring community groups together to share their earthquake stories and priorities for the recovery such as home heating; transport; access to services and information; and sharing community spaces.

-We also keep the Mairehau community well informed through our monthly publication: The Mairehau.
+We also keep the Mairehau and St Albans community well informed through our quarterly publication: Neighbourhood News.

 We have a passionate and dedicated team of staff and volunteers who ensure the smooth day-to-day running of the Neighbourhood Trust and its community programmes, activities, and events.

 Neighbourhood Trust is governed by a Board of volunteers who meet monthly to provide strategic direction and oversee the running of the organisation.
 Currently, our Board members are: